SEAN: So, it’s May, and we’re in the middle of a pandemic. Let’s break down what that means, by publisher.

 MJ: Half my Twitter feed is obsessed with Haikyu!! but I must really be getting old, because my first reaction is, “Ack, so many volumes.”

 SEAN: Lastly, Yen Press had a few April titles that got bumped a week but aren’t affected by the pandemic.
 We get the 2nd manga volume of The Alchemist Who Survived Now Dreams of a Quiet City Life, Aoharu x Machinegun 17, Éclair Blanche (the 2nd Girls’ Love anthology in that series), Murcielago 14, the 2nd Our Last Crusade manga, and Skull-Faced Bookseller Honda-san 4, which is its final volume.

 ASH: Skull-Faced Bookseller Honda-san, it is so good to see you one last time!

-MELINDA: I still need to give Skull-Faced a chance.
+MJ: I still need to give Skull-Faced a chance.

 SEAN: See?
 Even in a pandemic, there’s still plenty of stuff.
 What are you reading from home?

 Linda saysApril 30, 2020 at 8:52 am

 Global Walker has been having sales, so have been buying manga and light novels that way.
 Lots to read… in spite of the publishers delaying their releases.
 So it really depends on what has been on people’s to read piles.
 I finally ready my paper vol. 14 What did you eat yesterday.
 Ebooks in Cells at work black, Komi can’t communicate, Sweat and soap, Kakushigoto and others..